lewagon/data-engineering-setup/_partials/ubuntu_docker.md

 ### Enable Artifact Registry API

+**👌 Note: Skip to the next section if you already have an Artifact Registry repository**

 [Artifact Registry](https://cloud.google.com/artifact-registry) is a GCP service you will use to store artifacts such as Docker images.
 The storage units are called repositories.

 - Enable the service within your project using the `gcloud` CLI: